wvanbergen/selekt/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile: `gem 'selekt'` and run `bundle install`.

-    gem 'sql_toolkit'

-And run `bundle install`.

 ## Usage